-8.40 The 'Architectural and Feature Lighting Strategy' found on the Leicester City website, for the city sets out an approach for identifying the best lighting opportunities within the city centre in order to enhance the quality of the night time environment in a coordinated way.
+8.35 The 'Architectural and Feature Lighting Strategy' for the city sets out an approach for identifying the best lighting opportunities within the city centre in order to enhance the quality of the night time environment in a coordinated way.
 Lighting proposals should aim to bring out the character of the city, highlight the rich heritage, add visual interest, enhance security and encourage the night time economy.

-8.41 The approach to lighting a building should be carefully considered and the various options explored.
+8.36 The approach to lighting a building should be carefully considered and the various options explored.
 In general, buildings with interesting architecture should be lit delicately, picking out and enhancing the best architectural features.
 A successful lighting scheme will have areas that are intentionally left dark and areas which are lit.
 The dark, light and shadow should all play together in a balanced way.

-8.42 Designers are encouraged to discuss their proposals at early concept stage with building owners and planning officers before proceeding with detailed design work.
+8.37 Designers are encouraged to discuss their proposals at early concept stage with building owners and planning officers before proceeding with detailed design work.